Kai-E-Yang/QSL/README.md

 ## TODO List
 - non-uniform magnetic field (progress ...
 100%).
 - adaptive mesh refinement for capturing the fine structure (progress ...
 90%).
+- A new method will come soon (progress ...
+50%).